laravel/docs/views.md

 <a name="blade-templating"></a>
 ## Blade Templating

 Blade is a simple, yet powerful templating engine provided with Laravel.
-Unlike controller layouts, Blade is driven by _template inheritance_ and _sections_.
-All Blade templates should use the `.blade.php` extension.
+The core benefits of Blade are _template inheritance_ and _sections_.
+All Blade template files should use the `.blade.php` extension, and are typically stored in `resources/views`.

 #### Defining A Blade Layout

+First, let's check out a simple Blade layout.
+First, we will examine a "master" template.
+Since most web applications maintain the same general layout across various pages, it's convenient to define this layout as a single Blade view.

 	<!-- Stored in resources/views/layouts/master.blade.php -->